waitinfuture/emapreduce/intl.en-US/Open Source Components /Druid/Quick start.md

     ```

-## Visit the Druid web page {#section_g1s_rsf_9nz .section}
+## Visit the E-MapReduce Druid web page {#section_g1s_rsf_9nz .section}

-Druid comes with two Web pages:
+E-MapReduce Druid comes with two Web pages:

 -   Overlord: http://emr-header-1.cluster-1234:18090 is used to view the running status of tasks.
 -   Coordinator: http://emr-header-1.cluster-1234:18081 is used to view the storage status of segments.

-EMR provides three methods to access Druid Web pages:
+EMR provides three methods to access E-MapReduce Druid Web pages:

 -   On the cluster management page, click **Access Link and port**, locate the Druid overlord or Druid coordinator link, and click the link to enter \(recommended method, EMR-3.20.0, and later versions \).
--   Use [SSH tunneling](../../../../reseller.en-US/Cluster Planning and Configurations/Configure clusters/Connect to a cluster using SSH.md#) to create an SSH tunnel and enable proxy browser access.
+-   Use [SSH tunneling](../../../../intl.en-US/Cluster Planning and Configurations/Configure clusters/Connect to a cluster using SSH.md#) to create an SSH tunnel and enable proxy browser access.
 -   Access through public IP + Port, as shown in figureHttp: // 123.123.123.123: 18090\(Not recommended. use security group settings to properly control cluster access through the public network \).

 ## Batch index {#section_wdw_2md_z2b .section}

 -   Interaction with Hadoop clusters

-    If you select HDFS and Yarn \(with their own Hadoop clusters\) when creating Druid clusters, the system will automatically configure the interaction between HDFS and Yarn.
-The following example shows how to configure the interaction between a standalone Druid cluster and a standalone Hadoop cluster.
-It is assumed that the Druid cluster ID is 1234, and the Hadoop cluster ID is 5678.
+    If you select HDFS and Yarn \(with their own Hadoop clusters\) when creating E-MapReduce Druid clusters, the system will automatically configure the interaction between HDFS and Yarn.
+The following example shows how to configure the interaction between a standalone E-MapReduce Druid cluster and a standalone Hadoop cluster.
+It is assumed that the E-MapReduce Druid cluster ID is 1234, and the Hadoop cluster ID is 5678.
 In addition, read through and follow the instructions strictly.
 The clusters may not work as expected because of slightly improper operation.

     For the interaction with standard-mode Hadoop clusters, perform the following operations:

     1. Ensure the communication between the two clusters. \(Each cluster is associated with a different security group,and access rules are configured for the two security groups.\)
-    2. Put core-site.xml, hdfs-site.xml, yarn-site.xml, mapred-site.xml of /etc/ecm/hadoop-conf of the Hadoop cluster in the /etc/ecm/duird-conf/druid/\_common directory on each node of the Druid cluster. \(If you select the built-in Hadoop when you create the cluster, several soft links in this directory will map to the configuration of the Hadoop service of E-MapReduce.
+    2. Put core-site.xml, hdfs-site.xml, yarn-site.xml, mapred-site.xml of /etc/ecm/hadoop-conf of the Hadoop cluster in the /etc/ecm/duird-conf/druid/\_common directory on each node of the E-MapReduce Druid cluster. \(If you select the built-in Hadoop when you create the cluster, several soft links in this directory will map to the configuration of the Hadoop service of E-MapReduce.
 Remove these soft links first.\)
-    3. Write the hosts of the Hadoop cluster to the hosts list on the Druid cluster.
+    3. Write the hosts of the Hadoop cluster to the hosts list on the E-MapReduce Druid cluster.
 Note that the hostname of the Hadoop cluster should be in the form of a long name, such as emr-header-1.cluster-xxxxxxxx.
-You are advised to put the hosts of Hadoop behind the hosts of the Druid cluster, such as:
+You are advised to put the hosts of Hadoop behind the hosts of the E-MapReduce Druid cluster, such as:

         ``` {#codeblock_fy7_ug6_zsi}
         ...